checkly/theheadless.dev/blog/posts/test-data-intro.md

 author: Giovanni Rago
 githubUser: ragog
 tags:
-  - Test Data
+  - test data
-  - Testing
+  - testing
 ---

 We define _test data_ as any data we consistently use to verify a certain property, like functionality or performance, of a system.
 Another popular term for the same concept is _fixture_.
 We will use these interchangeably.